mnott/texdown/README.md

              while at the same time having the full power of LaTeX available, immediately.

-             To do so, texdown.pl does several things:
+             To do so, TeXDown does several things:

              Parsing LaTeX files that contain some Markdown into LaTeX files.